Agnes Bruckner

-Agnes Bruckner is an American actress and former model.
-She began acting in television in the late 1990s and has since appeared in several films, including The Woods, Blue Car, Murder by Numbers, Blood and Chocolate, The Anna Nicole Story, The 11th Green, and Private Practice.
+Agnes Bruckner (born August 16, 1985) is an American actress and former model.
+She began acting in television in the late 1990s and appeared in several films, including The Woods, Blue Car, Murder by Numbers, Blood & Chocolate, The Anna Nicole Story, The 11th Green, and Private Practice.

 Early life

 Bruckner was born in Los Angeles, California to a Hungarian father and a Russian mother who have since divorced; her grandfather is German.
 Her parents met in Hungary and emigrated to the U.S. in 1984 through a refugee camp in Italy.
 She has two sisters and a brother.